 - Stakeholder Workshop : Climate change impacts on erosion, mass wasting, and the supply of sediment to tidal wetlands in the Northeast.
 Norrie Point Field Station, Livingston Mills, NY.
 June 4, 2018.

-- Tim Cook presented findings at the annual meeting of the Northeastern Section of the Geological Society of America, March, 2019
+- Cook, T., Northeastern Section of the Geological Society of America, March, 2019

-- Caroline presented a poster at the Hudson River Environmental Society Symposium on May 8, 2019
+- Ladlow, C. poster, Hudson River Environmental Society Symposium, May 8, 2019